-Key fobs rely on radio frequency identification (RFID) technology that communicates between your key and your vehicle.
+Key fobs rely on radio-frequency identification (RFID) technology that enables communication between your key and your vehicle.
 When you are near your car, sensors detect the fob’s unique signal, allowing keyless entry and ignition.
 Most vehicles today use Passive Keyless Entry (PKE) systems that automatically unlock or prevent locking when the fob is within a certain range.
-However, if the signal is blocked or the battery inside the key fob is weak, the system may fail to detect it.
+However, if the signal is blocked or the key fob’s battery is low, the system may fail to detect it.

 | Component | Function | Common Issues |